makersacademy/chitter-challenge/README.md

 * Repeat this until the MVP is met

-* Apply CSS styling, Sinatra layout and possibly partials(if applicable)
+* Continue with whatever time remains to meet a BONUS requirement (CSS)

-* Continue with whatever time remains to meet the BONUS user stories from the brief
+* Apply CSS styling, Sinatra layout and possibly partials(if applicable) to make the app look good

 Outcome: